vintran93/sinatra-views-lab/README.md

 Using ERB tags, and the [DateTime library](http://ruby-doc.org/stdlib-2.3.1/libdoc/date/rdoc/DateTime.html), display today's date in a `p` tag.
-The date should be formatted to look something like this `The date is Wednesday, November 18, 2015`.
+The date should be formatted to look something like this `The date is Friday, August 06, 2021`.

+> **Note**: The date must match this format exactly, including the `06` for the
+> date if it's in the first nine days of the month.
+Check out the spec file to
+> see how to get this format if you're stuck!